getdish/dish/docs/next.md

 - duplicate image check, i beleive i started on this by adding a hash function that we could check against but didnt finish

-- login/signup forms need a upgrade runthrough:
-  - default to login if they have a cookie showing they've been logged in before
-  - if they autocomplete the signup form, we can either move them to login or at least copy the values into login

 - lists need a way to change the slug since we auto-generate it first. it should probably just do it one time, so need to track that in db (or some other way?).

 - show little map markers with color/rating/(sometimes emoji)